hackoregon/linux-laptop-setup/virtual-machine-creation/README.md

 14. Type `sudo shutdown -h now` to power off the virtual machine.
 You'll be logged out of the secure shell session and the virtual machine will shut down.
 15. You now have a Ubuntu 16.04.1 LTS server virtual machine!
 Go to the VirtualBox "Snapshots" page and take a snapshot, so you can get back to this state.

-## Installing the services
+## Installing the Hack Oregon services
-1. Boot the machine up.
+1. Start the virtual machine.
 2. Open a terminal and type `ssh hack@localhost -p2222`.

 2. Type `git clone https://github.com/hackoregon/linux-laptop-setup`.
 3. Type `cd linux-laptop-setup`.
 4. Type `git checkout <working branch>`.
+5. Type `./0update`.
+This will update all the packages to the latest versions.
+5. Reboot the virtual machine with `sudo reboot`.
+5. When the virtual machine is back up, log back in again with `ssh`.
+6. Type `cd linux-laptop-setup`.
+6. Type `./0update-upgrade`.
+This will upgrade all packages to the latest versions and will take some time.
 5. Type `./1core`.
 This will install the core packages for all users.
 6. Type `./database-gis-services-upstream`.
-This installs PostgreSQL and PostGIS for all users on the machine.
+This installs PostgreSQL and PostGIS for all users on the virtual machine.
 It will add 'hack' as a database super-user.
 7. Type `./data-science-services`.
 This will install Miniconda and the data science environment for the 'hack' user.
 8. Test the Jupyter notebook server.
     * Type